BITSS-OPA/opa-deworming/code/05_final_opa.md

 # (766.81 * 0.16575 - 10.71 - 13.42 = 102.9688) - 1.07    = 101.8988
 ```

 -----------------

 ## Approach 2: @klps4

+In this second approach, benefits follow the same principle as in approach 1 (increased in lifetime earninings), but now there is more data on the actual effects on the labor market outcomes.
+Instead of proyecting a trend of earnings into the future, this analysis use the data from 15 and 20 year follow-ups to the original intervention.
+Costs are fairly similar to approach 1, with the addition that in the second approach, the costs also account for several rounds of treatment required for effective deworming.

+The interest rate here is updated to current values of return on (Kenyan) goverment bonds and inflation.

 ```r